mike-flower/duke/README.md

 Runtime_slim (h)  ≈  Runtime_full × max(0.5,  1 − 0.001N)
 ```

-Uncertainty is approximately ±25% within the calibrated range (N ≤ 310, R ≤ 10.6 M).
-For larger datasets, treat estimates as indicative only.
+Uncertainty is approximately ±25% within the calibrated range (N ≤ 310, R ≤ 10.6 M). **Do not use this formula for datasets outside this range** — predictions become unreliable above ~10 M reads or ~400 samples.

 **Quick reference:**